MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rights-management-sharing-application-for-office.md

 author: Cabailey
 ---

+# Office applications and services
-Use the following information to help you understand how your end-user Office applications (such as the Word, Excel, PowerPoint, and Outlook) and Office services (such as Exchange and SharePoint) can use Microsoft Azure Rights Management to help protect your organization’s data.
+End-user Office applications (such as the Word, Excel, PowerPoint, and Outlook) and Office services (such as Exchange and SharePoint) can use Microsoft Azure Rights Management to help protect your organization’s data.

-## <a name="BKMK_OfficeAppsIntro"></a>Office applications: Word, Excel, PowerPoint, Outlook
+## Office applications: Word, Excel, PowerPoint, Outlook
 These applications natively support Rights Management by using information rights management (IRM) and let users apply protection to a saved document or to an email message to be sent.
 Users can apply templates or choose very customized settings for access, rights, and usage restrictions.

 For example, users can configure a file so that it can be accessed only by people in your organization, or control whether the file can be edited, or restricted to read-only, or prevent it from being printed.
 For time-sensitive files, an expiration time can be configured (directly by users or by applying a template) for when the file can no longer be accessed.
 For Outlook, users can also choose the **Do Not Forward** option to help prevent data leakage.

-## <a name="BKMK_ExchangeIntro"></a>Exchange Online and Exchange Server
+## Exchange Online and Exchange Server
 When you use Exchange Online or Exchange Server, you can use information rights management (IRM) integration, which provides additional information protection solutions:

 -   **Exchange ActiveSync IRM** so that mobile devices can protect and consume protected email messages.